Kong/kong-graphql-opa-authorization/README.md

   <img src="https://konghq.com/wp-content/uploads/2018/08/kong-combination-mark-color-256px.png" /></div>
 </p>

-The objective of the architecture is to understand how to implement authentication and authorization for GraphQL APIs using OIDC and OPA best practices.
+The objective of this tutorial is to understand how to implement authentication and authorization for GraphQL APIs using OIDC and OPA with Konnect.

 The solution should solve for the Authentication and Authorization concerns at the gateway layer.
 First, users should be authenticated, and if authenticated, then the user’s fine-grain permissions should be evaluated to determine if user has permission to run the incoming graphql request (whether the request is nested, or using query variables).